joesimpson/bga-stigmeria/README.md

 Schemas (from 1 to 49) are defined as text to generate image and avoid waste of space in img folder, + it allow us to define any unofficial schema we may want.

 See the list `getTypes()` in [Schemas.php](/modules/php/Managers/Schemas.php).

+Run the debug function `debug_playableSchemas()` to see which schema is playable in which mode.